Arnaud-Burn/kycs/README.md

 kycs
 ====

-Send check for Kyocera - Check state of FAX/Mail + info by SNMP - For Shinken, Naggios, ...
+Check state of last 5 Fax or email on Kyocera printers plus information about number of pages, who ask for, ...

+USE : ./kycs.pl HOSTNAME